 His hostile golden eyes peered into hers.

 “You heard me.”
-Gothalia remarked, with a smirk, and twisted the man’s wrist as hard as she could until he released her hair.
+Gothalia remarked, with a smirk, and twisted the man’s wrist as hard as she could until he released her hair completely.

-She smiled triumphantly until a man hit her hard across the face, forcing her further against the wall while they closed the circle.
-“Don’t you demon scum have any manners?
+She smiled triumphantly until a man hit her hard across the face, forcing her further against the wall, surrounding her.
+“Don’t you demon scum have manners?
 I bet ya weren’t taught any.
-You filthy monster.”
+You filthy savages.”

 Gothalia wiped the blood from the corner of her mouth.
 “Takes one to know one, ass-wipe.”

 “You little bitch!
 Let’s see you talk back when you’re six feet under.”
-The golden eyed man declared.
-He was of the Barak clan, she recognised, and it showed when lightning permeated his fingers and he gripped her by the throat.
+The golden eyed man threatened.
+He was of the Barak clan, she recognised, and it showed when lightning permeated his fingers as he gripped her by the throat.
 Electricity shot through Gothalia’s entire system and she screamed in pain.
 Before another man punched her hard in the face spraying blood across the wall then in the stomach, forcing her to knees.

 Even when she was on her knees they continued to attack, with an array of hard kicks.
 Gothalia returned a heated glare through her freshly bruised face, when they paused.
 She grabbed the ankle of one man, and muttered, “Is that all you got?
 My grandma can hit harder than you.”
-A taunting smile pulled across her lips while anger and confusion twisted across every man’s face.
+A taunting smile pulled across her bloody lips while anger and confusion twisted across every man’s face.

 “Are you trying to die?”
-The golden eyed man asked suddenly, the charge of electricity ceasing at his question.
+The golden eyed man asked hesitantly, the charge of electricity ceasing at his question.
 Crimson eyes stared him down and fear slithered through him as he stepped back.

-Then, a fist connected with his jaw.
-Then another of her attackers was punched in the face.
+Suddenly, a fist connected with his jaw, then another of her attackers was punched in the face.
 Two men paused protectively before her and, the other men backed away.
 Her crimson eyes fading to black.
-“Cheap shot,” the lightening utiliser declared, a member of the Barak clan muttered, wiping the blood from his jaw before running his fingers through his equally golden hair.
+“Cheap shot,” the lightening utiliser muttered, a member of the Barak clan, wiping the blood from his jaw before running his fingers through his equally golden hair.
 “But I bet ya you can’t get another one in.”

 “And yet, they get away with hurting you.
 I’ll kill them.”
-Anton replied, his dark eyes assessed the man surrounding them, with such hostility Gothalia pulled her eyes from him.
-Instead, she peered at the nearby Peacekeepers in the crowd, whom of which, eyed them carefully.
+Anton replied, his dark eyes observed the men surrounding them, with such hostility Gothalia pulled her eyes from him.
+She peered at the nearby Peacekeepers in the crowd, whom of which, eyed them carefully.
 With their hands positioned on their swords while some poised their grip on their electric batons.
 Quickly, Gothalia gripped Anton’s arm.

 “We have to go.
 Remember what Anaphora said.”
 Her thoughtful gaze on the Peacekeepers and Anton followed her gaze.
 Then frowned.
 The Peacekeepers waited for Anton and Maximus to react.
 Gothalia gripped his arm tighter and urged, “They’re not worth it.”
 Then, understanding, flashed across his eyes.

 Discretely, a man kicked a small bag to Gothalia’s feet.
 She glanced at it curiously.
 Recognising, the red and gold lining the expensive lace material, including the coins within.
-Then he glanced at the Peacekeepers and pointed at her.
+Then, he peered at the Peacekeepers with wide eyes and pointed at her.
 “She stole our money.
 We’re just getting it back,” he lied, and the Peacekeepers approached.